 Garden is configured via

-garden.yml file should be located in the top-level directory of the project's Git repository.
+The project configuration file should be located in the top-level directory of the project's Git repository.
+We suggest naming it

 The other docs under the Using Garden go into more details, and we highly recommend reading through all of them.